radixdlt/fullstack-dapp-example/packages/content/src/quests/markdown/WelcomeToRadQuest/en/claim.md

-Amazing, you’re a fast learner!
+Simply fantastic!
+What a clever one you are!

-Here are **5 Elements**.
-I'll hold onto them for you until you've got a Radix wallet.
+I grant you **5 Elements**, for your brilliance, but I'll hold onto them for you until you've opened your own Radix wallet.

-With my magic and your knowledge, we’ll soon transform them into something far more powerful!
+With my magic and your knowledge, we’ll soon transform your Elements into something far more powerful!